wences-sanchez/Knowledge-Base/pages/Way to Create Multiline Comments in Bash%3F (highlights).md

 - Highlights first synced by [[Readwise]] [[Thursday, 18-08-2022]]
 	- -
-	- How can you comment multiple lines in Bash? .code .bash #card
+	- How can you comment multiple lines in Bash? .code .bash #car
 		- Use : ' to open and ' to close.

 		  For example: